takenet/blip-docs/source/includes/en/content-types/sensitive.md

 |--------------------------------------|
 | application/vnd.lime.sensitive+json  |

 Wraps a message content in order to signal that the information is confidential or sensitive.
 In this case, the server will not store the message content in any moment.
-The wrapped content can be of any available BLiP type.
+The wrapped content can be of any available Blip type.

-**Important note**: This is restricted to the BLiP servers.
+**Important note**: This is restricted to the Blip servers.
 External channels (Messenger, Telegram, etc.) still **can store your information** in some way.
 Pay attention on particular security polices for each channel.